-Sandy Carruthers, Director, Science, Monitoring and Knowledge, DEWNR
+Sandy Carruthers, Director, Science, Monitoring and Knowledge, DEW

-Sandy is Director of the Science, Monitoring and Knowledge Branch in the Department for Environment, Water and Natural Resources.
+Sandy is Director of the Science, Monitoring and Knowledge Branch in the Department for Environment and Water (DEW).
 The Branch has lead responsibility for identifying, collecting, storing and analysing water related data and presenting it in a form that informs policy development and program design/delivery.
 The Branch also has responsibility for the broader natural resource management science and information support for the department, as well as providing a lead role in developing partnerships with external researchers and research institutions to inform the management of natural resources for the State.

 Karlene Maywald, Strategic Advisor, International Water Opportunities, South Australian Government